telerik/winforms-docs/controls/track-and-status-controls/stepprogressbar/overview.md

 Here are a few of the **StepProgressBar**'s main features:

 * __Easily customizeable visuals__: The track bar and each step of the control can be customized by changing their default properties (like color and size) or by replacing the default indicator shape with a custom one.
-Read more it the [Customize Step Item]({%slug stepprogressbar-customize-appearance-step-item%}) section of the documentation.
+Read more about it the [Customize Step Item]({%slug stepprogressbar-customize-appearance-step-item%}) section of the documentation.

 * __Horizontal and vertical orientations__: The control is arranged horizontally by default (left to right).
 Additionally, the control can be arranged vertically (top to bottom or bottom to top).
 Read more in the [Layout]({%slug stepprogressbar-features-layout%}) article.